rgrannell1/jCheck/README.md

 * **run**: Execute a test object.

-The tests can be built up in any order.
+Tests can be built-up in any order.

 If a predicate fails — or a known-failure fails to fail — jCheck will simplify the errant input to something smaller and easier to read. jCheck tests can be run from a web interface or,